KrisieP/Band-Project/README.md

 * I would thank the tuition up to this point as i wouldn't have been able to complete this project otherwise.
 I also want to credit some CSS that i used from the [Whiskey Drop](https://github.com/KrisieP/Bootstrap/blob/main/css/style.css#:~:text=%7D-,.callout%2Dcontainer%20%7B,background%2Dsize%3A%20cover%3B,-display%3A%20flex%3B*/) project that they guided me through earlier in the degree.

-* [Simen Daehlin](https://github.com/KrisieP/Band-Project/blob/main/assets/css/style.css#:~:text=in%20rem%20easier*/-,html%20%7B,%7D,-/*Special%20paddings/margins) for providing me with this neat CSS trick which helped me to work in REM by making 1REM equal to a figure of 10 but still out putting a pixel size of 16 within the body of my HTML.
+* [Simen Daehlin](https://github.com/KrisieP/Band-Project/blob/main/assets/css/style.css#:~:text=in%20rem%20easier*/-,html%20%7B,%7D,-/*Special%20paddings/margins) for providing me with some assistance to make a script which pushed multiple modals close at the sametime.
+Also his overall guidance and experience has helped to learn better practices, allowing me to produce a more professional website.

 ## **Acknowledgments**